-Adding Slides
+Adding Slides to a Presentation

-To add a slide to your presentation, click on the New (+) button in the toolbar or select Slide > New Slide .
+To add a slide to your presentation, click on the New (+) button in the toolbar or select Slide > New Slide.

-The new slide will inherit the theme and layout of the previous slide.
-To change the layout of the new slide, click on the Masters button and choose a different layout.
+The new slide will inherit the theme and master of the previous slide.
+To change the master of the new slide, click on the Masters button and choose a different layout.